Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 One of the arguments for tubeless road tires is that they weigh less than clinchers.
 This isn’t the case, at least not comparing different tubeless and sealant vs. tubed clincher setups.

-The actual weight of the 25mm tires in this review (one is actually labeled 26mm) range from 233 to 267 grams and average 253 grams.
-Add to that average another 30 grams for an ounce (30ml) of sealant and another 7 grams for the tubeless valve.
-That adds up to 290 grams.
+The actual weight of the 28mm tires in this review averages roughly 275 grams.
+Add to that average another 30 grams for an ounce (30ml) of sealant and another 5 grams for the tubeless valve.
+That adds up to 310 grams.

-If you replace the butyl tube with a super lightweight, 23-gram Tubolito S-Tubo Road tube, then the clincher is down to 243 grams.
-But then you’re giving up nearly a watt of tire loss rolling resistance to the 80 gram Vittoria Latex 25/28 inner tube.
+If you replace the butyl tube with a lightweight, 23-gram Tubolito S-Tubo Road tube, the clincher is down to 273 grams.
+But then you’re giving up nearly a watt of tire loss rolling resistance to the 80-gram Vittoria Latex 25/28 inner tube, which gets you up to 330 grams.

-Comparing tubeless vs. tubed clinchers or different models of the best tubeless tires at either 25mm or 28mm wide is a fun exercise but comes up with very small actual differences.
+Comparing tubeless vs. tubed clinchers or different models of the best tubeless tires is a fun exercise but comes up with very small differences.

 While it might weigh on the minds of weight weenies, you’d be hard-pressed to tell these differences out on the road.
 That’s why I put weight in the what matters less bucket of criteria.